Here’s a quick way to get a private VPN for yourself, for just $1/month.

 Step 3: Install a VPN client on your computer

-Now it’s time to download a VPN client, here’s my free recommendations that work great:
+Now it’s time to download a VPN client, here’s some free recommendations that work great:

 - Mac OSX: Tunnelblick